YouTube shooting suspect apparently killed herself, police say

 The suspect in a shooting at YouTube's headquarters in California's Bay Area is believed to be a woman who was found dead from an apparent self-inflicted gunshot wound, police said.

 San Bruno Police Chief Ed Barberini said the scene was an "active event" and that law enforcement was methodically searching the building to "make sure it is clear."
-The building has been evacuated, he said.
+The building has been evacuated, and investigators are expected to be on the scene "through the night," he said.

 The shooting appears to be the result of a domestic situation, two law enforcement officials told ABC News.
 The incident does not appear to be terror-related, the sources said.

 At least four victims have been transported to area hospitals, Barberini said.
-Three of those victims sustained gunshot wounds, police said in a press release.
+Three of those victims sustained gunshot wounds, while the fourth victim suffered a non-life-threatening injury such as a broken or twisted ankle, he said.

 Three people have been transported to Zuckerberg San Francisco General Hospital spokesman Brett Andrew told reporters in a press conference.